UK-IPOP/pct-decision-tool/README.md

 ## Project Description
-This is a simple web application for the University of Kentucky that poses a series of prompts for a user and based on user prompts outputs a recommendation for action.
+This is a simple Vue application for the University of Kentucky that poses a series of prompts for a user and based on user prompts outputs a recommendation for action.